lino-framework/book/docs/specs/cal.rst

         Except when this event's type tolerates more than one events at the same time.

-    .. method:: force_guest_states(self)

-        Whether guest states should be forced to those defined by the entry state.
-See :doc:`tera/cal` for a usage example.

     .. method:: suggest_guests(self)

         Yield the list of unsaved :class:`Guest` instances to be added